 (You have options in perusing this page: see my Power Browsing advice.)

 Ideally, you will see this essay before you start using a new computer.
 But even if it is too late for your current computer, there are things here that I believe will give you a happier computing experience.
 And you'll know better for another time.
-There are also things, like the information on how to do a drive image, which are useful in isolation.
+There are also things, like the information on how to do a system image, which are useful in isolation.
+(Aka "disk image",)

 The table of contents should give you a good idea of what is covered in this essay.
 You don't need to read every section to learn from selected sections.